-Financial Statements:

-Type of report the auditor issued on whether the financial statements audited were prepared in accordance with GAAP: Unmodified Internal control over financial reporting: No Material weaknesses identified?
-Significant deficiencies?
+Financial Statements: Type of report the auditor issued on whether the financial statements audited were prepared in accordance with GAAP: Unmodified Internal control over financial reporting: No Material weaknesses identified?
+110 Significant deficiencies?
 None reported Noncompliance material to financial statements noted?
 No Federal Awards: Internal control over major federal programs: Material weaknesses identified?
 No Significant deficiencies identified?
 None reported Type of auditors' report issued on compliance for major federal programs: Unmodified Any audit findings disclosed that are required to be reported in accordance with 2 CFR 200.516(a)?
-No Identification of major federal programs: Identification of major federal programs: Assistance Listing Number: Name of Federal Program or Cluster: 84.002U.S.
-Department of Educations, Office of Vocational and Adult Education, Adult Education, Basic Grants to States Assistance Listing Number: U.S. Department of Educations, Office of Vocational and Adult Education, Adult Education, Basic Grants to Assistance Listing Number: Name of Federal Program or Cluster: Dollar threshold used to distinguish between Type A and Type B U.S. Department of Educations, Office of Vocational and Adult Education, Adult Education, Basic Grants to States Assistance Listing Number: Name of Federal Program or Cluster: Dollar threshold used to distinguish between Type A and Type B programs: U.S. Department of Educations, Office of Vocational and Adult Education, Adult Education, Basic Grants to States\$750,000
+No Identification of major federal programs: Assistance Listing Number: Name of Federal Program or Cluster: 84.002U.S.
+Department of Educations, Office of Vocational and Adult Education, Adult Education, Basic Grants to States Dollar threshold used to distinguish between Type A and Type B programs: \$750,000 Auditee qualified as low-risk auditee?
+Yes Section II - Findings relating to the financial statements, which are required to be reported in accordance with auditing standards generally accepted in the United States and Government Auditing Standards : None reported Section III - Findings and questioned costs for federal awards, including audit findings required by 2 CFR 200.516(a): None reported